MS in Climate Science and Solutions

 The PhD in Earth Sciences and Environmental Sustainability offers three different emphases that all focus on research and educational opportunities Earth and planetary systems, climate and landscape change, and engineering sustainable systems.

 How to apply

 Entry into any SESES Graduate Program requires an online application through the Graduate College.

 To apply for the Master's or Doctoral Program, a student must have an accredited bachelor's degree.
 General requirements for admission to the Graduate College are available in the Graduate Catalog.

 A completed application for admission will include:

 - An online APPLICATION for admission to the NAU Graduate College, with the required application fee;

 - TRANSCRIPTS of all undergraduate and graduate course work;

 - Three LETTERS of recommendation from academic or professional supervisors (download the referee form from the online application);

-- A STATEMENT of your interests in and goals for a M.S. program, and your reasons for pursuing an advanced degree;
+- A STATEMENT of your interests in and goals for the degree program, and your reasons for pursuing an advanced degree;

 A potential faculty advisor must be identified by the applicant before application to the program.
 This advisor will assist you in developing your program of study.